 St. Pascal Baylon parish members have many opportunities to help make the world a better place.
 Service projects coordinated for parishioners include feeding and clothing the poor, and scheduling semi-annual visits of the Red Cross Bloodmobile to the parish.
 Our Social Justice & Caring Committee also keeps parishioners informed of current social justice issues and activities.
 They work both independently and collectively with other churches to address the needs of those who are unable to care or speak for themselves.
-Several times a year, the SJCC organizes the We Care Campaign, an outreach program to allow parishioners to learn about and contribute to carefully selected charitable organizations.
+Three times a year, the SJCC organizes the We Care Campaign, an outreach program to allow parishioners to learn about and contribute to carefully selected charitable organizations.

 For more information about St. Pascal's Social Justice and Caring Committee, please email Kim Roering or call her at 651.774.1585 ext.
 128.